 On 27 November 2009, the Central Bank of UAE published Circular 27/2009 with regard to Basel II implementation and submission of an annual ICAAP report.
 ICAAP reports have been prepared and submitted to the UAE CB within the deadline for the past three years.
-The Basel II FIRB implementation program initiated in the 2nd quarter of 2010, under the leadership of a dedicated Basel II Program Manager and the team has continued as per plan during the course of 2012.
-Given the growth and development of the bank both locally in the UAE and overseas, the implementation project will continue into 2013 as approved by the GRPC during the fourth quarter of 2012.
-This again clearly demonstrates the Bank's total commitment to full compliance with the requirements of the circular.
+The Basel II FIRB implementation program initiated in the 2nd quarter of 2010, under the leadership of a dedicated Basel II Program Manager and the team has continued as per plan during the course of 2013 and will continue in 2014.
 This program, apart from meeting the requirements of the regulator, continues to materially enhance and strengthen the risk management capability of the Bank.